disorderedmaterials/dissolve/web/docs/userguide/get/compilation.md

 Default: `false`

-#### `BUILD_SYSTEM_TESTS`
+#### `BUILD_TESTS`

-In addition to the main build, also build system tests located in the `tests/` directory.
-The system tests run dissolve on a large number of known data sets to confirm that there are no error in those calculations.
+In addition to the main build, also build tests located in the `tests/` directory.
+The tests check individual portions of the code for problems, and run Dissolve on a number of known data sets to confirm that there are no errors in those calculations.

-Example: `-DBUILD_SYSTEM_TESTS:bool=true`

-Default: `false`

-#### `BUILD_UNIT_TESTS`

-In addition to the main build, also build unit tests located in the `unit/` directory.
-The unit tests check individual portions of the dissolve code base for problems.
-These tests are not as comprehensive, but they run much quicker than the system tests and provide more precision as to where a bug is arising.

-Example: `-DBUILD_UNIT_TESTS:bool=true`
+Example: `-DBUILD_TESTS:bool=true`

 Default: `false`